David Moulsdale, chief executive officer of Optical Express answers a range of commonly asked questions about laser eye surgery.

 “Optical Express surgeons have treated more than a million patients worldwide.
 Globally they have a combined surgical experience of more than 1,000 years practising ophthalmology and more than 700 years performing refractive surgery.
 Every Optical Express ophthalmic surgeon specialises in the field of refractive surgery and each is registered with the General Medical Council (GMC).”

-How soon after the procedure will patients notice the improvements?
+How soon after laser eye surgery will patients notice the improvements?

 “The majority of patients notice a significant improvement immediately, but it really depends on the individual and the treatment they’ve undergone.
 All patients will experience an improvement within 24 hours of the procedure.”